Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-The one-magnon Fock state has been realized experimentally~\cite{Quirion2020} only very recently in a millimeter-sized ferrimagnetic crystal and detected by superconducting qubit as quantum sensor, thereby representing a single-photon detection counterpart in quantum magnonics.
+Note that such one-magnon Fock state has been realized experimentally only very recently in a millimeter-sized ferrimagnetic crystal and detected by superconducting qubit as quantum sensor~\cite{Quirion2020}, thereby representing a counterpart in quantum magnonics of a single-photon detection from quantum optics.

-Note that in spintronics and magnonics literature~\cite{Kamra2016} one sometimes finds $\hat{a}_i^\dagger|0\rangle$ denoted as ``one magnon created in real space at position $i$'' while $\hat{b}^\dagger_q |0\rangle$ is ``one magnon created in the reciprocal space with momentum q''.
+Note that in spintronics and magnonics literature~\cite{Kamra2016} one also finds $\hat{a}_i^\dagger|0\rangle$ denoted as ``one magnon created in real space at position $i$'' while $\hat{b}^\dagger_q |0\rangle$ is ``one magnon created in the reciprocal space with momentum $\hbar q$''.
 However, the former is not an eigenstate of Hamiltonian in Eq.~\eqref{eq:eigenmagnon}, while the later is, so we differentiate between them by using ``HP boson'' for the former and ``HP magnon'' for the latter.
-Nevertheless, for both situations we use label $N_\mathrm{mag} =1$ for simplicity of notation because in both cases a unit of total $z$-spin is removed from the ferromagnetic ground state, as shown in Eq.~\eqref{eq:sam_reduction}.
+As already highlighted, for both situations we use label $N_\mathrm{mag} =1$ for simplicity of notation because in both cases one unit of total $z$-spin is removed from the ferromagnetic ground state [Eq.~\eqref{eq:sam_reduction}].

+Nevertheless, we illustrate the distinction between HP boson and HP magnon by initializing $N=7$ site chain [Fig.~\ref{fig:fig1}(a)] in quantum state $\ket{\Psi_1(t=0)} = \ket{\odot \uparrow \uparrow \uparrow \uparrow \uparrow \uparrow}$ in Figs.~\ref{fig:fig3}(a) and ~\ref{fig:fig3}(b); or in quantum state \mbox{$\ket{\Psi_2(t=0)}=\ket{\downarrow \uparrow \uparrow \uparrow \uparrow \uparrow \uparrow}$} in Figs.~\ref{fig:fig3}(c) and ~\ref{fig:fig3}(d).
+This means that $N_\mathrm{mag}=1$ HP boson is created on site $i=1$ at $t=0$ in the former case; while ``full spin flip'' of localized spin on site $i=1$ in the latter case means that $N_\mathrm{mag} = 2$ HP bosons are created on site $i=1$.
+Besides pedagogical value, such initial states and one or two magnon propagation including magnon bound states, has also been probed experimentally in ultracold atoms in an optical lattice where tracking of the localized spin expectation values is possible with single-spin and single-site resolution~\cite{Fukuhara2013}.